Portal Bridge

 The Portal Bridge is a two-track rotating swing-span railroad bridge over the Hackensack River in Kearny and Secaucus, New Jersey, United States.
 It is on the Northeast Corridor just west of Secaucus Junction and east of the Sawtooth Bridges.
 Owned and operated by Amtrak and used extensively by NJ Transit, it is the busiest train span in the Western Hemisphere, carrying between 150,000 and 200,000 passengers per day on approximately 450 daily trains (an average of one train every two minutes during the day).

 Opened in November 1910, the bridge was built by the Pennsylvania Railroad in conjunction with service to the newly constructed Pennsylvania Station in New York City.
 It is 961 feet long.
 The average bridge clearance of 20 ft (depending on the tide) requires it to swing open to allow maritime traffic to pass underneath it.
 By the 2000s, the Portal Bridge train speeds were limited to 60 mph.

 Replacement of the bridge is the first phase of the Gateway Project.
 After initially refusing to provide any funding for the project, the first Trump administration allowed the project to move forward in February 2020.
 The bridge replacement is estimated to cost $1.8 billion.
 Funding comprises $811 million from the State of New Jersey, $766.5 million from the Federal Transit Administration (FTA), $261.5 million from Amtrak and $57.1 million from the Federal Highway Administration (FHWA).
 Construction of the new bridge was given final approval to proceed in April 2022 and later began on August 1, 2022.
-The first track on the new bridge, to be known as the Portal North Bridge, is scheduled to be operational in mid-2026.
+The first track on the new bridge, known as the Portal North Bridge, entered service on March 13, 2026, about two and a half days ahead of the planned opening on March 16.
+A catenary pole had failed on the old bridge, and NJT and Amtrak officials decided to shift rail traffic onto the new bridge early.